Lower bounds for genera of fiber products: Introduction

 \bt \l{t2} Let \be \begin{CD} \l{dubi} \f E @>U>> \f T\\ @VV {V} V @VV W V\\ \f R @>P >> \f C \end{CD} \ee be a reduced commutative diagram of holomorphic maps between compact Riemann surfaces such that $\deg V>1 $ and the fiber product of $(\f T,W)$ with itself $\deg V$ times contains no components of genus zero or one that do not belong to the big diagonal of $\f T^{\deg V}$.
-Then \be g(\f E) \geq (g(\f R)-1)(\deg V-1)+1\\+\frac{\deg P}{(\deg W)(\deg W-1)\dots (\deg W-\deg V+1)}.\ee \et
+Then \be g(\f E) \geq (g(\f R)-1)(\deg V-1)+1\\+\frac{\deg P}{\deg W(\deg W-1)\dots (\deg W-\deg V+1)}.\ee \et

 Notice that the condition $g(\f N_W)>1$ is equivalent to the condition that the fiber product of $(\f T,W)$ with itself $\deg W$ times contains no components of genus zero or one that do not belong to the big diagonal of $\f T^{\deg W}$ (see Section \ref{sec}).
-On the other hand, in case $(\f R,P)\times_{\f C} (\f T,W)$ consists of a unique component $\f E$, for the functions from the corresponding reduced diagram \eqref{dii} the equalities $\deg W= \deg V$ and $\deg P= \deg U$ hold (see Section \ref{fib}).
-Therefore, in the one-component case the assumptions of Theorem \ref{t1} and Theorem \ref{t2} actually coincide.
-Nevertheless, the bound provided by Theorem \ref{t1} is stronger.
+Hence, in case \be \l{inc} \deg V=\deg W,\ee the assumption about $W$ from Theorem \ref{t2} is equivalent to the assumption about $W$ from Theorem \ref{t1}.
+Moreover, if \eqref{inc} holds, then the fiber product $(\f R,P)\times_{\f C} (\f T,W)$ consists of a unique component $\f E$ (see Section \ref{fib}), and thus the assumptions of both theorems coincide.
+Nevertheless, the bound provided by Theorem \ref{t2} is weaker than the bound provided by Theorem \ref{t2}.

 Applying Theorem \ref{t2} to rational functions, we obtain the following statement.